 Tim has worked in other positions in arts administration and education and was the selected WA representative by the Australia Council for the Arts as a Team Leader of the Australian Pavillion at the 2013 Venice Biennale.

 Jo joined PICA in 2008, bringing 35 years experience in events, publishing, running her own businesses and fundraising.
 She manages the PICA Donor Program, Partnership Program and Endowment fund.
 Jo’s background in the arts stems from the craft boom of the 80’s and a lifelong commitment to theatre.
 She is an internationally published author of two books on the art of stencilling.
 Jo’s business background is in corporate events, education and training.
 She was the coordinator for the St George’s Cathedral Fundraising Campaign and Special Projects including the St George’s sculpture project; and has been involved in many community, not-for-profit committees and projects.
 Jo is undertaking study at the Graduate Centre for Social Impact at UWA Business School.

-Tim is a Perth-based designer/illustrator.
+Tim is a Perth-based designer/illustrator/visual artist.
 Since graduating from Curtin University in 2014 with a Bachelor of Arts (Humanities) majoring in Graphic Design, Tim has worked with some of Perth’s top design studios.